msaelices/vue-custom-template-loader/README.md

 # vue-custom-template-loader
-📦 Webpack loader for rendering multiples templates with `vue-loader` in Vue.js components
+📦 Webpack loader for rendering multiples templates with [vue-loader](https://vue-loader.vuejs.org/) in Vue.js components

 ## What Vue Custom Template Loader does?

-It allows you to use several custom templates in your Single-File Components (SFCs), which will be rendered depending on some conditions.
+It allows you to use several templates in your Single-File Components (SFCs), which will be rendered depending on some conditions.
+This is possible thanks to the [custom blocks](https://vue-loader.vuejs.org/guide/custom-blocks.html) feature in `vue-loader`.

 It would be useful, for example, if you are sharing code for both Native Mobile Apps with [NativeScript-vue](http://nativescript-vue.org) and regular Web apps.